 First, we searched for effective methods to treat seriously ill patients with COVID-19.
 ICU teams across the country used drugs like remdesivir and treatments such as artificial ventilation to help thousands recover.
 Then, we anxiously awaited the development of a safe and effective COVID-19 vaccine.
-Now, we strive to treat those who are at increased risk for severe illness from COVID-19, and monoclonal antibodies have been shown to play a key role.
+Now, we continue to strive to treat those who are at increased risk for severe illness from COVID-19, and monoclonal antibodies have been shown to play a key role.

 Who qualifies for monoclonal antibody treatment?

 According to Dr. Ran Regev, a board-certified emergency medicine doctor affiliated with Sharp Chula Vista Medical Center, monoclonal antibodies are an appropriate treatment for people who are at least 12 years old and 88 pounds, and are at increased risk for severe illness from COVID-19.
 They must have recently tested positive for COVID-19 and be within 10 days of the onset of any COVID-19 symptoms, such as fever, cough, sore throat, headache, fatigue, muscle pain, stomach upset and loss of taste or smell.

 People considered to be at high risk of severe COVID-19 illness include those who: